apjv05/LeetCode/Problems/Linked Lists/README.md

 Key Logic Ideas:
 - Initialize current = head
 - Continue as long as current is not None
-- Current = current.next in each iteration
+- Current = current->next in each iteration
 - Often, you'll need a previous pointer to keep track of the node before current to modify links